kent-weak-memory/rust/README.md

 Use Cheribuild to clone and build it:
 ```
 cd /path/to/cheribuild
-./cheribuild.py -d cheribsd-purecap-morello
+./cheribuild.py -d cheribsd-morello-purecap
 ```

-This will also build Morello LLVM as a dependency of `cheribsd-purecap-morello`
+This will also build Morello LLVM as a dependency of `cheribsd-morello-purecap`

 ### Patch and Rebuild Morello LLVM